caigen18/theAbyss/README.md

 2. Feed the Abyss tokens you voted on with the governance induced by ABY and watch it cause havoc on the market while popping out NFTs with the screaming souls of the devs who

-3. Propagate the OBOL ecosystem and expand the providence of the Abyss.
+3. Propagate the OBOL ecosystem and expand the providence of the Abyss by expanding into the Void.

 This simple process means that those holding ABY tokens are the only people on the planet, able to exert some form of control over /potentially/ the biggest Decentralized Autonomous Entity/burnpool on the ethereum network.